 BEHAVIORS - LEVEL IV RANGE OF CORRECTIVE STRATEGIES - PLAN IV SPECIAL NOTES LEVEL IV Behaviors are more serious acts of unacceptable behavior than Level III.
 They seriously endanger the health and well-being of others and/or damage property.
 Dangerous or Violent Behaviors The principal or designee must use the following strategies from PLAN IV .
 The use of appropriate strategies from previous PLANS may also be used in conjunction with this PLAN.
 All Level III, IV, and V infractions, unless otherwise noted, require Schools Police Automated Reporting (SPAR).
 Administrators must contact Miami-Dade Schools Police.
 Miami-Dade Schools Police will determine if the incident will result in an information report or will lead to other police action(s).
 However, principal or designee must conduct the administrative investigation and apply corrective strategies as warranted.
-The principal must reconcile the SPAR with corrective strategies for the incident in Student Case □ Battery (Physical Attack) against a non-staff member □ Grand theft (over \$750.00) □ Hazing (Felony) □ Intent to sell and/or distribute alcohol, unauthorized over-the-counter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering □ Motor vehicle theft □ Robbery □ Sale and/or distribution of alcohol, unauthorized over-the-counter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering (See Vital Alerts for Under the Influence page(s) 44) □ Sexting (Level 2) (See Vital Alerts page(s) 43; 82) □ Sexual Assault □ Technology and Computer-Related Offense (Level 2) (See Vital Alerts page(s) 45-46) Mandatory Corrective Strategies □ Parent/guardian contact (See Special Notes #2) □ Student conference (See Special Notes #3) Other Corrective Strategies □ Any Corrective Strategies from Level I-III (See Special Note #2, #3, #4 and #5) □ Recommendation for expulsion (See page(s) 55) For sexual assault and sexting (Level 2), in addition to contacting Miami-Dade Schools Police, the principal must also contact the Office of Civil Rights Compliance.
+The principal must reconcile the SPAR with corrective strategies for the incident in Student Case Battery (Physical Attack) against a non-staff member Grand theft (over \$750.00) Hazing (Felony) Intent to sell and/or distribute alcohol, unauthorized over-the-counter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering Motor vehicle theft Robbery Sale and/or distribution of alcohol, unauthorized over-the-counter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering Motor vehicle theft Robbery Sale and/or distribution of alcohol, unauthorized over-the-counter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering (See Vital Alerts for Under the Influence page(s) 47) Sexting (Level 2) (See Vital Alerts page(s) 45; 85) Sexual Assault Technology and Computer-Related Offense (Level 2) (See Vital Alerts page(s) 48-49) Mandatory Corrective Strategies Parent/guardian contact (See Special Notes #2) Student conference (See Special Notes #3) Other Corrective Strategies Any Corrective Strategies from Level I-III (See Special Note #2, #3, #4 and #5) Recommendation for expulsion (See page(s) 58) Management.
+For sexual assault and sexting (Level 2), in addition to contacting Miami-Dade Schools Police, the principal must also contact the Office of Civil Rights Compliance.
 Incident-related elements must be included in the description of the incident leading to the disciplinary action.
 (See Glossary for definitions of incident-related elements).
 Pursuant to School Board Policy 2410, School Health Services Program, principals shall make a reasonable attempt to notify a parent of a student before the student is removed from school, school transportation, or a school-sponsored activity to be taken to a receiving facility for an involuntary examination pursuant to F.S.
-394.463.
-Good faith attempt must be made immediately to contact the parent/guardian by telephone.
-When a student is being assigned to SCSI or other AES, they must be given notice and an opportunity to be heard about the incident.
-For any assignment away from the student's regular course schedule, written notice must be sent to the parent/guardian within 24 hours via U.S. mail.
-The assignment of a student to the Student Success Center is voluntary.
-If the parent elects to send the student to the Success Center, the student will receive supervision and academic and behavioral interventions while the student serves the suspension.
-Refer to the Glossary for an explanation of unfamiliar words used in the Code of Student Conduct.
+394.463. #2 Good faith attempt must be made immediately to contact the parent/guardian by telephone. #3 When a student is being assigned to SCSI or other AES, they must be given notice and an opportunity to be heard about the incident. #4 For any assignment away from the student's regular course schedule, written notice must be sent to the parent/guardian within 24 hours via U.S. mail. #5 The assignment of a student to the Student Success Center is voluntary.
+If the parent elects to send the student to the success the suspension.
+Refer to the Glossary for an exp planation of unfamiliar words used in the Code of Student Conduct.